auth0/docs/articles/quickstart/spa/vuejs/03-calling-an-api.md

 Most single-page apps use resources from data APIs.
 You may want to restrict access to those resources, so that only authenticated users with sufficient privileges can access them.
 Auth0 lets you manage access to these resources using [API Authorization](/api-auth).

-This tutorial shows you how to access protected resources in your API, as well as how to modify the API that was created in part 2 to include an endpoint that requires an access token.
+This tutorial shows you how to create a simple API using [Express](https://expressjs.com) that validates incoming JSON Web Tokens.
+You will then see how to call this API using an Access Token granted to you from the Auth0 authorization server.

 <%= include('../_includes/_calling_api_create_api') %>

-<%= include('../_includes/_calling_api_modify_backend.md') %>
+<%= include('../_includes/_calling_api_create_backend.md') %>

-## Modify the AuthService class
+## Modify the AuthService Class

 To start, open `authService.js` and make the necessary changes to the class to support retrieving an Access Token from the authorization server and exposing that token from a method.